forward-x/frontend-assingment/README.md

 ## Submission

 Submit your project by publishing the code repository on GitHub.
-The repository should be accessible to the examiners, either publicly or through shared access.
+The repository must be public.
 Upon completion, email the link to the repository to narawit@fwx.finance.

 The repository must include:
 - The complete source code.